Bee Pollen Benefits, Facts and Information -

 Dr. Carlson Wade in his book ‘About Pollen’ states: “[it] contains a gonadotrophic hormone similar to the pituitary hormone, gonadotrophin, which functions as a sex gland stimulant.
 The healing, rejuvenating and disease-fighting effects of this total nutrient are hard to believe, yet are fully documented.
 Aging, digestive upsets, prostate diseases, sore throats, acne, fatigue, sexual problems, allergies and a host of other problems have been successfully treated by the use of bee pollen”.

-A note on bee pollen and prostate disorders: Clinical research suggests that it can reduce prostrate enlargement and painful symptoms associated with prostate disease.
+A note on prostate disorders: Clinical research suggests that it can reduce prostrate enlargement and painful symptoms associated with prostate disease.

 Dallas Clouatre, Ph.D. is a researcher and author of ‘Flower Pollen for Prostate Health’.
-In his book he reports that controlled bee pollen consumption among men with prostate problems results in significant improvement and alleviation of symptoms.
+In his book he reports that controlled BP consumption among men with prostate problems results in significant improvement and alleviation of symptoms.
 Specifically, “less nighttime urination, improved bladder emptying, and reduced prostate discomfort”.

 A Swedish study has also concluded that bee pollen can significantly affect inflammation and swelling of the prostate gland.
 Dn Gosta Leander conducted a double-blind controlled study of 93 patients in which a placebo was given to 43 men, and bee pollen to the remaining 50.
 Forty-six men out of the fifty who took the substance were successfully treated, while the control group did not experience any significant improvement.